sylvainlebras/anticipate-emc-with-ltspice/README.md

 ## Libraries of WE component for LTspice

-This files a required to run some of our examples, two versions are available for users without installation rights [Library installer files](https://github.com/sylvainlebras/anticipate-emc-with-ltspice/tree/main/LTspice-libraries-installer)
+These files are required to run some of our examples, two versions are available for users without installation rights

+[Library installer files](https://github.com/sylvainlebras/anticipate-emc-with-ltspice/tree/main/LTspice-libraries-installer)